Omicron166/Omicron166/README.md

 # Currently working on:
-- [Email spammer v2](https://github.com/Omicron166/email-spammer) (the current one is a piece of shit)
-- Shitty private projects (maybe not too shitty)
+- Private projects (maybe cringe, but they're functional)

 # About me